mwbowers/mwbowers.github.io/reference/expo/qsys-expo-tags/dds-host-file-tag-helper.md

 ---
 title: DdsHostFileTagHelper class
-description: Renders a file stored on the Host server.
+description: "Renders a file stored on the Host server. "
+last_modified_at: 2024-06-26T20:27:25Z
 ---

 Renders a file stored on the Host server.